Tuesday, April 18, 2017 1:16 PM

-clear which is good.
-Crappies are starting to move up
+and clear which is good.
+Some anglers are catching fish

-caught this past weekend.
-Remember, the creel limit for bass is 5
+the 2-3 pound range.
+Remember, the creel limit for bass is 5 fish

 There are lots of catfish in Moon Lake!
 Try tightlining on